The BioTopics website gives access to interactive resource material, developed to support the learning and teaching of Biology at a variety of levels.

 In many units, rolling the cursor over hidden text may be revealed, so that you can > test yourself!

 These techniques form the basis of on-line tutorials.
-With tablets or smartphones, double-tapping performs the same function as mouseover.
+With tablets or smartphones, (double-?) tapping performs the same function.

 I am also increasingly likely to use pop-up windows that respond to passing the mouse cursor over words in the text in order to give definitions or further explanations to cover technical terms etc. This is not available on tablets and smartphones, however.